sshaper/aeroflyToSayIntentions/README.md

 **Update 8/6/2025**  Different map modes were changed from dropdown to radio buttons better in VR.

 **Videos**

-This video demonstrates how to open the app and sayintentions into Aerofly fs4 while in VR.
+This video demonstrates how to open the app and sayintentions into Aerofly fs4 while in VR using OS Overlay.

 https://youtu.be/MGfnTeG3Pkg